momentumlearn/learner-resources/articles/deploy-django-to-heroku.md

 ```

 * Set a secret key just for Heroku: `heroku config:set SECRET_KEY=$(date | md5)`
+* Make sure your version of Python in `pyproject.toml` is set to an exact version.
 * Push to Heroku: `git push heroku <your-git-branch>:master`.
 You will likely have a failure the first time.
 Debug.

 * Run migrations on Heroku: `heroku run python3 manage.py migrate`